HPSP 2023

 Health Professions Shadowing Program

-The Health Professions Shadowing Program (HPSP) is a free, two-week professional development program held every summer (usually in late July/early August) designed to help increase access, equity, and diversity in healthcare.
-The program is jointly administered by the UW-Madison Center for Pre-Health Advising (CPHA) and the University of Wisconsin School of Medicine and Public Health (SMPH) Office of MD Admissions, and includes a wide variety of opportunities to network with health care providers, explore potential career paths, think critically about health equity, experience clinical settings, and grow as future leaders in healthcare.
-Meals and optional on-campus housing are provided.
+HPSP is jointly administered by the UW-Madison Center for Pre-Health Advising (CPHA) and the University of Wisconsin School of Medicine and Public Health (SMPH) Office of Pathway Programs, and includes a wide variety of opportunities to network with health care providers, explore potential career paths, think critically about health equity, experience clinical settings, and grow as future leaders in healthcare.
+The program supports and requires significant personal and professional growth and commitment.

 Program Structure